ACL Injuries In Sports

 Conditioning of muscles.

-Proprioception and coordination exercise by the use of wobble-board.
+Proprioception and coordination exercise by the use of a wobble-board.

 Agility & Plyometric exercises.
-Like- wall jumps, tuck jumps, squat jumps, forward & backward zig-zag running.
+Like- as wall jumps, tuck jumps, squat jumps, and forward & backward zig-zag running.

 Sports specific training